Suzanna-Linn/slua/docs/moving-if-and-loops.md

 end</code></pre>
 </td></tr></table>

-This is good to translate a LSL script without analizing what it does.
+This is a good way to translate a LSL script without analizing what it does.
 But often it's not the best way.

 There are three types of loop for:
 - Numeric for